Family camp in an Eco village near New York

 The vision for the future of the farm is continuing to plant the land, creating the infrastructure to host events, retreats, and workshops, opening a commercial kitchen for catering onsite events, producing meals and farm products for tourists and residents.

-Families will arrive on Saturday and will leave on the following Saturday.
+Arrival on Saturday and departure on the following Saturday.

 Who can apply?